-05 In the UV view, click on the UV menu in the top right and choose Background > soccerball\color.rat.
-Now you can see this texture in the background of the UV panel which will allow you to make some adjustments to how this view works.
+In the UV view, click on the UV menu in the top right and choose Background > soccerball_color.rat.
+Now you can see this texture in the background of the UV panel.
+This texture has a team insignia at the center of the image and a darker area at the top for the dark patches.